2021 Investment Climate Statements: Saint Kitts and Nevis

 8. Responsible Business Conduct

-The private sector is involved in projects that benefit society, including support of environmental, social and cultural causes.
-The government encourages philanthropy, but does not have regulations in place to mandate such activities by private companies.
+The private sector is involved in projects that benefit society, including support of environmental, social, and cultural causes.
+The government encourages corporate social responsibility, but does not have regulations in place to mandate such activities by private companies.

 Government agencies involved in enforcement of anti-corruption laws include the Royal St. Kitts and Nevis Police Force, the Director of Public Prosecutions, and the Financial Intelligence Unit.
 The Financial Intelligence Unit investigates financial crimes, but no independent body has been established to handle allegations of government corruption.

 St. Kitts and Nevis does not have a recent history of politically motivated violence or civil disturbance.
 The government constantly reviews mandatory protocols and measures related to the COVID-19 pandemic.
 St. Kitts and Nevis’ general elections are constitutionally due in 2025.

 St. Kitts and Nevis has a labor force of about 25,000 with a literacy rate of 98 percent.
 Local colleges largely meet the country’s technical and training needs.
 There is also a large pool of professionals to draw from in fields such as law, medicine, information technology, and accounting.
 Many of the professionals in St. Kitts and Nevis trained in the United States, Canada, the wider Caribbean, or the UK, and often also gain work experience before returning to St. Kitts and Nevis.

 The government set the minimum wage at $3.31 an hour.
 The law provides for a 40-hour workweek and for premium pay for work above the standard workweek.
 There is no legal prohibition on excessive or compulsory overtime.
 Although not required by law, workers generally received at least one 24-hour rest period per week.
 The law also calls for paid holidays and work on rest days to be paid at double the standard rate, as well as equal pay for equal work.